When to visit

 This 8-km trail (one-way) follows the south rim of Red Canyon, a dramatic canyon sculpted by the powerful Green River at Flaming Gorge.
 There's no need to go far, the view is already spectacular near the parking lot at the trailhead.
 Many viewpoints along the trail offer opportunities for stunning photos, especially at sunset.

-The Red Canyon Visitor Center is open daily from 8 a.m. to 6 p.m., mid-May to mid-September.
+The Red Canyon Visitor Center is generally open daily from 9 a.m. to 6 p.m. in high season.

 Located about 30 km south of Rock Springs, Adobe Town is an area of badlands located in a cold desert on the Great Divide between the Atlantic and Pacific watersheds.
 Visitors don't necessarily go for Adobe Town itself, but for the road that leads there.